 Not every pastor accused of immorality is guilty.
 But the rumor is there and will follow him forever.
 A wise pastor will take steps to safeguard himself against this before it occurs.

 6) Ministers can be the most naïve people in the room.
 They tend to trust everyone, take people at face value, and “are just sure” this could not happen to them.
 But it can and it has.

 And while you’re at it, give everyone there a baseball bat.
-(Seriously.)
+(I’m serious.)
 Put their names on theirs.

 Tell them what to do with it and when.

-Find an old football dummy and set it up outside the church office.
+Find an old football dummy and set it up outside the church.
 Then, lead your team outside and take turns hitting “the dummy” upside the head with the baseball bat.
 Practice beating some sense into its head.